PatCH0816/caption-driven-xai/doc/source/02_abstract.md

         [x] Understand match_scores
         [x] Understand swapping
-    [x] Add another representation with cosine similarities and probabilities in layer swapping plots [x] Transfer learning: Unfreeze all layers and retrain models [x] Extend ResNet explanation
+    [x] Add another representation with cosine similarities and probabilities in layer swapping plots [x] Finetuning: Unfreeze all layers and retrain models [x] Extend ResNet explanation
 [x] references: format for double quotes like ""asdf"", etc.
 [x] references: publisher is not displayed!
 Replace with journal if applicable!